 Peace Corps staff will be looking for Volunteers interested in learning multiple languages as some placements will be in communities where more than one language is spoken.
 Other languages Volunteers may find in their communities include, but are not limited to: Roma, Turkish, Bosnian, and Serbian.
 Peace Corps Volunteers who need support to learn an additional language are able to work with Peace Corps staff on a learning plan.

 • Living Conditions: All Trainees will be placed with host families during Pre-Service training (the first three months in country).
 After training, Volunteers will move to their permanent communities, where they will live with another host family for at least the first six months.
 In many rural communities, the host family arrangement may be the only housing option.
 Typical host family accommodation provides a room with basic furniture and shared bathroom and shared kitchen facilities.
-Volunteers should come prepared to live as their hosts do, frugal in their use of utilities because of the high cost for electricity.
+Volunteers should come prepared to live as their hosts do, frugal in their use of utilities because of the high cost of electricity.
 The housing will be modest, yet functional, healthy, and safe.

 • Dress Code: Personal appearance is important to people in North Macedonia and you are expected to dress professionally at your workplace.
 You will have regular occasions to dress up, so we recommend you bring more formal attire as well as professional clothes appropriate for everyday wear in the office.
 Men usually wear slacks and shirts (sometimes a tie), and a sweater or jacket in cooler weather.
 Women wear dresses, skirts (knee-length or longer) or slacks or pantsuits.